-Anonymous asked: Have you considered publishing "366 Skies" when it's completed?
+Anonymous said: Have you considered publishing "366 Skies" when it's completed?
 I would love to read it in print.

 Oh, it’s in the works!
 It will be published in four volumes (one for each season), the images will be digitally printed, and the poems will be letterpress printed on 12x15” sheets.
 The prints will be placed in hand-made clamshell boxes, rather than bound.